twilight-goose/Mapping-Stations/README.md

 ### Compared to Manual Matching
 As of submission @8c9d254, the algorithm is able to match all stations manually matched in q_c_pairs.csv.
+See ex11.py and ex12.py to run the code necessary for the comparison.